Cheese Fondue in a Roasted Pumpkin

 This is best described as pumpkin nirvana.
 What else would you call something that involves layering nutty, earthy Gruyere cheese and slices of crusty bread inside a sugar pie pumpkin, and then baking it whole until the outside is burnished, the flesh goes tender, and the rest of it melts into an oozy mess.

 It’s the sort of thing you might make once a year.
 Twice, tops.
 But you’ll think about it from time to time the rest of the year, and wait until those first pumpkins show up at farm stands and supermarkets come fall.
 And if you do happen to forget about Pumpkin Nirvana, don’t worry, because your child will remember.
 They likely thought it as much the culinary wonder as you did.

-The recipe is from Gourmet magazine by way of my friend Alison.
-At first glance, I thought it was a little intimidating; the sort of thing to eye in a glossy magazine but never tackle.
-But then Alison informed me she made it with her daughter’s class, so I figured if third graders are up for it, darnit, so am I.
+The recipe is adapted from Gourmet magazine by way of my friend Alison.
+At first glance, I thought it was intimidating, the sort of thing to eye in a glossy magazine but never tackle.
+But then Alison said she made it with her daughter’s class, so I figured if third graders are up for it, darnit, so am I.